hwxi/CS320-2023-Spring/assigns/05/README.md

 ## Assign05: the 6th assignment

 - Out: Friday, the 15th of March at 12:00am
-- Due: Thursday, the 24th of Friday at 11:59pm
+- Due: Thursday, the 24th of March at 11:59pm

 ### MySolution/SML/assign05-01.sml